Oh dear merciful Vishnu, they’ve made a sequel to The Best Exotic Marigold Hotel.

 Now The Second Best Exotic Marigold Hotel is here to prove those same points, with similar results.
 Let’s compare a few lines from Who2’s original review to the new reviews of the sequel.

-We said then: “Every star in The Best Exotic Marigold Hotel was assigned one [maudlin] nugget of wisdom, and none snickered on-camera while delivering their appointed nugget.
+We said then: “Every star in The Best Exotic Marigold Hotel was assigned one [maudlin] nugget of wisdom.
+All kept a straight face while delivering their appointed nugget.
 That’s why you need old pros for a movie like this.”

 They say now: “The pleasures to be gleaned from the sequel… derive from watching its eminent, mostly British cast ham it up while trying to inflate dramatic molehills into mountains.
 To get away with pretending that less is more, strenuous overacting is required.”